Excellent tool for pronunciation practice, but not much else

 ELSA Speak Free Languages

-ELSA Speak has a free version you can use without paying.
-The free version limits many of the features you can use.
+ELSA Speak has a free version that limits many of the features you can use.
 You have access to a few lessons, but don’t have access to any of the tools in the Pro version, such as an analysis of your speaking score.

 ELSA Speak Review: Getting Started & Features